sc0v0ne/LearnAI/ml/mlflow.md

 Depending on what we want to accomplish with experiment tracking, setting up runs can be quite time-consuming.
 Fortunately, MLflow tracking has built-in functionality for automatic logging with popular data science and ML libraries: scikit-learn, Tensorflow, Pytorch, XGBoost, LightBGM, statsmodels, Spark, and Fastai.

 The scikit-learn autologger defines distinct sets of data to be tracked for standalone estimators/pipelines and parameter search estimators.
-With the autologger, there’s no need to explicitly log metrics, parameters, or artifacts — everything is handled by MLflow automatically.
-But you can additionally log variables manually if you want to.
+With the autologger, there is no need to explicitly log metrics, parameters, or artifacts — everything is handled by MLflow automatically.
+But we can also log variables manually if needed.

-To demonstrate the autologger, we will use scikit-learn’s `GridSearchCV` algorithm on `LogisticRegression`.
+To demonstrate the autologger, we will use the scikit-learn `GridSearchCV` algorithm on `LogisticRegression` [4]:

 ```py
     # Set an experiment for automatic logging